Skip to content

 Frameworks: Engineering management, technology strategy, sometimes ITIL or COBIT for CIOs.

-Engagement: Varies widely. $10-30k per month, often open-ended.
+Engagement: Varies widely, often open-ended.

 Coexists with: Founders, CEO, board.
 Often the only senior tech voice in the room.